I Bonds: Should You Sell Your Series I Savings Bonds?

 I bonds are low-risk, and the best time to buy I bonds is when interest rates in the economy start rising.
 Investors should keep an eye on inflation and adjust their bond purchases accordingly.

 I Bonds won’t help you get rich.
-But after you are rich, it can be a part of your asset allocation if you want to keep pace with inflation risk-free.
+But after you are rich, it can be a part of your asset allocation if you want to keep pace with inflation risk-free and can be a part of your bond portfolio.

 Should You Sell Your Purchased I Bonds